Nunc dimittis: Versions

-svět" vo otkrovéníe yazýkov", i slávu lyudéy Tvoíkh" Izráilya.
+svět" vo otkrovéníe jazýkov", i slávu lyudéj Tvoíkh" Isráilya.

 Commentary

 Writing in the early 20th century, Friedrich Justus Knecht concludes from this passage that "belief in Jesus Christ drives away all fear of death."
 He writes:

 Simeon now rejoiced at the prospect of death.
 Such a sensation was hitherto unknown in Israel.
 "Pious Israelites closed their eyes in death, weary of life and submissive to God’s will; not altogether hopeless, but full of horror of the future.
 Death was a thing to be feared, and each new day of life which was granted was looked on as a gain" (Grimm).
 But all at once every thing was changed.
 Holy Simeon had seen the Saviour, and was now ready to die joyfully.
 In fact, he did die very soon after; a pious tradition even goes so far as to say that he died before he left the Temple.
 He was thus the first to take the joyful news to Limbo that the Saviour was born and the day of salvation at hand.

 While serving as Prefect at Georgetown College, English Jesuit Roger Baxter reflects on this passage in his 19th-century Meditations, saying: "Oh that you would also bid farewell to all earthly things, and say with the Apostle, 'But I am straitened — having a desire to be dissolved, and to be with Christ.'
 (Phil.
 1:23.)"